ejkington/gamesrus/README.md

 * To be able to edit their account details or remove their account

-* To easily navigate the whole website and keep track of all user interactions, for example the products in their cart and how much they are to spend
+* To easily navigate the whole website and keep track of all user interactions, for example the products in their bag and how much they are to spend

 # Business Model
 I have chosen a traditional B2C (Business to Customer without middle person) application, which has a straightforward and user friendly interface.
 This online store offers no products of their own and relies on the wholesale of branded products.
 A real world version of the store would list all the retailers it is affiliated with.